 - i.
-Frontage Requirement: - 1.
-Each single-family lot or unit shall have a minimum of fifty (50) feet of frontage on interior roadways. - 2.
-Joined-Array single family units, as described in Section 8.8 shall have one hundred twenty-five (125) feet of frontage. - 3.
-Duplex and Multi-family units, sharing a common wall shall have seventy-five (75) feet of frontage. - ii.
+Frontage and Minimum Lot Size Requirements (rev. 3/24): - 1.
+Each single-family lot or unit shall have a minimum of fifty (50) feet of frontage on interior roadways.
+Each single-family lot with both on-site well and septic facilities shall be sited on a minimum of one-acre.
+Single-family lots with on-site wells but no on-site septic facilities shall be a minimum of 35,000 square-feet.
+Single-family lots with on-site septic facilities but no on-site wells shall be a minimum of 25,000 square-feet.
+Single-family lots with no on-site well and septic facilities shall be a minimum of 15,000 square-feet.
+All single-family lots shall include a minimum of 12,500 square-feet of contiguous upland buildable area. - 2.
+Joined-Array single family units, as described in Section 8.8 shall have one hundred twenty-five (125) feet of frontage.
+For joined array single family units sited on individual lots, the minimum lot areas prescribed under Section 8.9.b.i.1 shall apply at a 0.75 ratio for each housing unit. - 3.
+Duplex and Multi-family units, sharing a common wall shall have seventy-five (75) feet of frontage.
+For joined array single family units sited on individual lots, the minimum lot areas prescribed under Section 8.9.b.i.1 shall apply at a 0.75 ratio for each housing unit. - ii.
 All developments shall contain some form of lot delineation or lines that designate a reasonable amount of land attributable to each particular structure. - iii.
 The following setbacks shall apply to all residential structures within the development: - 1.
-Setbacks from exterior property lines of the entire parcel shall be fifty (50) feet for single-family detached units, with an additional fifteen (15) feet per unit for multi-unit structures (e.g. 4 unit attached = 130').

-- 2. Thirty (30) foot setback from the edge of pavement for roadways within, and part of, the development. - 3.
+Setbacks from exterior property lines of the entire parcel shall be fifty (50) feet for single-family detached units, with an additional fifteen (15) feet per unit for multi-unit structures (e.g. 4 unit attached = 130'). - 2.
+Thirty (30) foot setback from the edge of pavement for roadways within, and part of, the development. - 3.
 Forty (40) foot structural separation for all single-family unit structures within the development. - 4.
 Fifty (50) foot structural setback for multi-family units from all other structures. - 5.
 Ten (10) foot structural setback from all lot lines.